Beverly James, began her professional library career in

 involved with the construction and renovation of several

-Bev came to Greenville in September 2000 from Roanoke, Virginia where she served as Director of Libraries.
-During her tenure there, she also served on the city's economic development team that oversaw the construction of a new conference center connected to the historic Hotel Roanoke.
+During her 12-year tenure in Roanoke, Virginia as Director of Libraries, Bev served on the city's economic development team that oversaw the construction of a conference center connected to the historic Hotel Roanoke.

-Bev has a Master's degree in Library Science from the University of Kentucky and a Master's degree in Public Administration from Virginia Tech.
-She is a volunteer tutor of English as a Second Language for the Greenville Literacy Association, a member of the Rotary Club of Greenville, and enjoys salsa dancing.
+Bev has been the Executive Director of the Greenville County (SC) Library System since 2000.
+She has a Master's degree in Library Science from the University of Kentucky and a Master's degree in Public Administration from Virginia Tech.

 A SELA member her entire career, Bev has served on the Outstanding Southeastern Library Program Award Committee and the Outstanding Southeastern Author Award Committee and chaired the Awards Committee.
 She was first elected treasurer of SELA in 2011.